xenkuo/ccpp_theme/README.md

 ## Q&A

 1. Why this name?
-    > Similar with the Microsoft's **C/C++ Themes**? :) Just that themes are not so C/C++, I make this theme.
-I believe this them is more C/C++ than other.
-Just try it.
+    > Similar with the Microsoft's **C/C++ Themes**? :) Just that theme are not so C/C++, I made this one.
+I believe this theme is more C/C++ than it, Just give my theme a chance, you'll love it.

-2. The support of C++.
+2. Support of C++.
     > I don't use much of C++, so there's only basic support to C++(maybe already enough).
 If you have better idea to render C++ tokens, welcome to contribute(PR or issue).

-3. Why parameter uses `underline` style?
-    > The first version of parameter is using the purple color to distinguish it from local variable, but I find this design is too strong and distractive.
-Then I tried to use some other color, no suitable color could find.
-The orange seems to be the only acceptable color.
-Imo, the differentiation between parameter and local variable is necessary, so `underline` style is added to it.

-4. Differentiation between MS C++ extension and clangd extension.
+3. Differentiation between MS C++ extension and clangd extension.
-    > Both are the top end C/C++ LSP, in summary, clangd offers more precise token types than MS C++, especially to `variable` and `function` types, and it's fast.
-But MS C/C++ extension offers a more appropriate token set and better compatibility(only my personal experience based on daily usage).
+    > Both are the top end C/C++ LSPs, clangd offers more precise token types than MS C++, especially to `variable` and `function` types, and it's fast.
+MS C/C++ offers a more appropriate token set and better compatibility(only my personal experience based on daily usage).

 ## Development